Reflections on the Cross: As followers of Jesus, we need to embrace Good Friday, which is a little bit like saying we need to embrace torture.

 We want to embrace the resurrection, but Jesus calls us to the Cross, too.
 The famous sermon says, “It’s Friday, but Sunday’s coming!”
 More properly, the point of the story is that Friday is the road to Sunday.

-There’s no Easter Sunday without Good Friday.
+The first reflection on the cross is that there’s no Easter Sunday without Good Friday.
 There is no resurrection without the Cross.
 Our job as pastors is to tell the truth to His people: There’s a Good Friday for all of us.

 2. Everyone has a problem with the cross.